-6.097 RECORDING OF DATA LINK COMMUNICATIONS
+6.097 RECORDING OF DATA LINK COMMUNICATIONS68

-- (a) The operator shall ensure that, on aircraft which utilize any of the data link communications applications listed in Appendix 1 to 6.097 and are required to carry a CVR, all data link communications to and from the aircraft are recorded on a flight recorder. - (b) The minimum data link recording duration shall be equal to the duration of the CVR, and shall be correlated to the recorded cockpit audio. - (c) Sufficient information to derive the content of the data link communications message and, whenever practical, the time the message was displayed to or generated by the crew shall be recorded. - (d) The data link recorder performance shall conform to internationally acceptable performance requirements.37
+- (a) The operator shall ensure that, on aircraft which utilize any of the data link communications applications listed in Appendix 1 to 6.097 and are required to carry a CVR, all data link communications to and from the aircraft are recorded on a flight recorder. - (b) The minimum data link recording duration shall be equal to the duration of the CVR, and shall be correlated to the recorded cockpit audio. - 65 This title is revised according to Appendix IV to Circular 56/2018/TT-BGTVT dated 11 December 2018 - 66 This title is revised according to Appendix IV to Circular 56/2018/TT-BGTVT dated 11 December 2018 - 67 This title is revised according to Appendix IV to Circular 56/2018/TT-BGTVT dated 11 December 2018 - 68 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016

+- (c) Sufficient information to derive the content of the data link communications message and, whenever practical, the time the message was displayed to or generated by the crew shall be recorded. - (d) The data link recorder performance shall conform to internationally acceptable performance requirements.

-6.098 COMBINATION RECORDERS
+6.098 COMBINATION RECORDERS69